Some nutrients helpful for the management of herpes are…

 Free form does not mean that it is a pure amino acid obtained from a real food source.
 To find out if a Lysine supplement is made using pure or artificial Lysine you will most likely need to contact the manufacturer.

-You can read more about how Lysine works in the Lysine and Diet sections.
+You can read more about how Lysine works in the blog article Important Herpes Diet Questions and Answers.

 Vitamin C (also known as Ascorbic acid) is an essential water-soluble vitamin that is necessary for the production of collagen, for wound healing and to fight off infections.
 It is an antioxidant vitamin with immune boosting properties.